ablschools/data_scientist_challenge/README.md

 ## The Data

-We've provided you with CSVs representing three tables - `teachers`, `students`, and `assessments`.
+We've provided you with CSVs in the [the data directory](data/) representing three tables - `teachers`, `students`, and `assessments`.
 Basically, an assessment is an end-of-year standardized test in a specific subject, associated with a given student and a given teacher.

 The data carries several pieces of metadata on each table.
 Here are the tables and their column descriptions (not including the `id` columns, which are just unique identifiers):